wp-plugins/woocommerce-qtml/readme.txt

 == Description ==

+**Important**: WooCommerce-qTML is no longer developed and supported, since qTranslate and mqTranslate are no longer active.
+Both plugins have been deprecated and merged into [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/), which aims to provide full WooCommerce support out of the box.

 WooCommerce-qTML:

 1. Ensures that (m)qTranslate will retain the selected language when moving between WooCommerce products, pages and endpoints.